 Please make sure that your trigger's Trigger Type is configured correctly before editing or using it.
 If the Trigger Type is configured incorrectly, your trigger may not function properly or at all.
 You will need to select a Trigger Type which matches your specific trigger, as shown in the table below.
 Once you have finished configuring the Trigger Type, exit Trigger Type mode to resume playing.
+Please note, Trigger Type PP has 5 variations.
+Please be sure to check all variations if your pad or trigger falls under this trigger type and is not functioning properly.
+This also applies to the hi-hat pedal which has 7 variations to choose from.
+These variations are compatible with most of the hi hat pedals in today's market.

 TRIGGER TYPE TIP RING

-PIEZO PIEZO
+PP1- PP5 PIEZO PIEZO

-55 SWITCH SWITCH
+SS SWITCH SWITCH

-85 PIEZO SWITCH
+PS PIEZO SWITCH

-58 SWITCH PIEZO
+SP SWITCH PIEZO

-585 SWITCH AS SUSTAIN PEDAL
+SUS SWITCH AS SUSTAIN PEDAL

-88 HI-HAT PEDAL
+HH1-HH7 HI-HAT PEDAL

-\To be used with footswitches.
+To be used with footswitches.
 When the footswitch is pressed down, it generates a sustain message (MIDI CC 64).
 When it is depressed, it cancels the sustain.

-\\Hi-hat foot pedals will automatically be detected

-so there is no need to set a Trigger Type.
+Hi-hat foot pedals will automatically be detected so, there is no need to set a Trigger Type.
 How to set Trigger Type: